devanshmody/Research_Methodology_COMP-5112/README.md

 # Dataset description

 <p align="justify">I have used four datasets and all four datasets are freely available to downloaded from kaggle website.
-So I have downloaded the data, extracted and stored in my google drive.</p><br>
+So I have downloaded the data, extracted and stored in my google drive.</p>

-1) Ryerson Audio Visual Database of Emotional Speech and Song (Ravdess) dataset description:
+1) Ryerson Audio Visual Database of Emotional Speech and Song (Ravdess) dataset description:<br>
    Dataset link to download: "https://www.kaggle.com/uwrfkaggler/ravdess-emotional-speech-audio" <br>
    Dataset stored on google drive at path: "/content/drive/MyDrive/Audiofiles/audio_speech_actors_01-24/"<br>
    Dataset contains sub folders and file names as example in numbers format 03-01-01-01-01-01-01.wav.<br>
    Actor (01 to 24.
 Odd numbered actors are male, even numbered actors are female).<br>
-   So based on the number there is a identifier for each number and its meaning are as follows:<br>
+   So based on the number there is a identifier for each number and its meaning are as follows:
    * Modality (01 = full-AV, 02 = video-only, 03 = audio-only).
    * Vocal channel (01 = speech, 02 = song).
    * Emotion (01 = neutral, 02 = calm, 03 = happy, 04 = sad, 05 = angry, 06 = fearful, 07 = disgust, 08 = surprised).
    * Emotional intensity (01 = normal, 02 = strong).
 NOTE: There is no strong intensity for the 'neutral' emotion.
    * Statement (01 = "Kids are talking by the door", 02 = "Dogs are sitting by the door").
-   * Repetition (01 = 1st repetition, 02 = 2nd repetition).<br>
+   * Repetition (01 = 1st repetition, 02 = 2nd repetition).
-   Therefore file 03-01-01-01-01-01-01.wav can be deduced as 03=audio-only, 01=speech, 01=neutral, 01=normal, 01=statement kids and 01=1st repetition.<br>
+   * Therefore file 03-01-01-01-01-01-01.wav can be deduced as 03=audio-only, 01=speech, 01=neutral, 01=normal, 01=statement kids and 01=1st repetition.

-2) Crowd sourced Emotional Mutimodal Actors Dataset (CREMA-D) dataset description:
+2) Crowd sourced Emotional Mutimodal Actors Dataset (CREMA-D) dataset description:<br>
    Dataset link to download: "https://www.kaggle.com/ejlok1/cremad" <br>
    Dataset stored on google drive at path: "/content/drive/MyDrive/Audiofiles/AudioWAV/"<br>
    The format of files is 1001_DFA_ANG_XX.wav, where ANG stands for angry emotion.<br> Similarly different emotion mappings are as follows:<br>
    {'SAD':'sad','ANG':'angry','DIS':'disgust','FEA':'fear','HAP':'happy','NEU':'neutral'}

-3) Toronto emotional speech set (Tess) dataset description:
+3) Toronto emotional speech set (Tess) dataset description:<br>
    Dataset link to download: "https://www.kaggle.com/ejlok1/toronto-emotional-speech-set-tess" <br>
    Dataset stored on google drive at path: "/content/drive/MyDrive/Audiofiles/TESS Toronto emotional speech set data/"<br>
-   <p align="Justify">There are folders in format OAF_angry, OAF_neural, OAF_disgust, YAF_sad and so on, where name after the underscore of the folder name
-   contains the emotion information, so the name after the underscore of the folder name is taken and files residing insider the folders are labeled accordingly.    </p>
+   There are folders in format OAF_angry, OAF_neural, OAF_disgust, YAF_sad and so on, where name after the underscore of the folder name contains the emotion   information, so the name after the underscore of the folder name is taken and files residing insider the folders are labeled accordingly.

-4) Surrey Audio Visual Expressed Emotion (Savee) dataset description:
+4) Surrey Audio Visual Expressed Emotion (Savee) dataset description:<br>
    Dataset link to download: "https://www.kaggle.com/ejlok1/surrey-audiovisual-expressed-emotion-savee" <br>
    Dataset stored on google drive at path: "/content/drive/MyDrive/Audiofiles/ALL/"<br>
-   <p align="justify">The files are in a format DC_a01.wav where a single character contains the emotion information , for example character 'a' after underscore    in the file name "DC_a01.wav" means emotion is angry.</p><br>
+   The files are in a format DC_a01.wav where a single character contains the emotion information , for example character 'a' after underscore    in the file name "DC_a01.wav" means emotion is angry.<br>
    Similarly different emotion mappings are as follows:<br>
    {'a':'anger','d':'disgust','f':'fear','h':'happiness','n':'neutral','sa':'sadness','su':'surprise'}